xbokmd/plastilinn/docs/xBoK/sections/Business_brochure.md

 - ## 🔍 Definition
   - A business brochure is a marketing tool that outlines a company's products, services, and value proposition to potential customers.
 - ## 📰 Content type
-  - Content is of type template.
+  - Content is of type template
 - ## 🔑 Keys

 - ## 🤖 innCoPilot